 660 Bridgeway, Sausalito, CA 94965 (See Map Below)

-Fast Forward SummaryTM: We have been mumbling for years about the wasted opportunities inherent in the great view site of the old Houlihan’s and Water Street Grille space at Bridgeway and Princess Streets.
+We had been mumbling for years about the wasted opportunities inherent in the great view site of the old Houlihan’s and Water Street Grille space at Bridgeway and Princess Streets.
 What we heard (and caveat rumoritis) was that the lack of an ADA-compliant elevator in the building and no plans for its installation scared away restaurateurs.
 As of July 1, 2013, however, Chris Henry’s long and loving renovation of the building was complete and Barrel House has now become an established part of the Sausalito dining scene.

 The marble bar with an intimate corner bench-cum-tables sitting area overlooks the heart of downtown at Bridgeway and Princess St., and features a working open-hearth stove.
 The dining room now has oversized windows that do a far better job of bringing in the million-dollar view of the Bay and the San Francisco skyline than did the previous design.

 In our Autumn, 2015 restaurant surveys Barrel House rated very highly as one of Sausalito’s Best Casual Restaurants, which reflects its informality and the fact that they welcome guests wearing everything from Ferragamos to flip-flops.
 That said, this is also a “fine dining” restaurant with meals that are more expensive then most places in Sausalito.

 Some additional news that we should roll out about Barrel House?
 Can you barrelly contain your excitement at seeing this great new interior design?
 Hard to stave off the desire to have a unique new drink at their bar?
 Ready to ask me to stick a cork in the barrel jokes?
 Disagree with any of our suggestions?
 Please let us know!